 Since accessibility is dominantly the outcome of transportation activities, namely the capacity of infrastructures to support mobility, it presents the most significant influence of transportation on location.
 Hence, location (accessibility) and economic activities are interrelated.
 Accessibility plays an important role by offering more customers through an expanded market area, making distribution more efficient (in terms of capacity, costs, and time), or enabling more people to reach workplaces (labor cost and qualification).
 While some transport systems have favored the dispersion of socioeconomic activities (e.g. automobiles and suburbanization), others have favored their concentration (e.g. airports and container terminals).
 All transport systems are bearers of spatial specialization and configuration.
 Among the five main economies (economies of transportation, economies of scale, economies of scope, agglomeration economies, and economies of density), four are particularly influential for transportation:

 - Transportation costs.
 Refer to the benefits of a location that minimizes transport costs either for passengers or freight.
 These considerations are at the core of classic industrial location theories where transport-dependent activities seek to minimize total transport costs.
 With the expansion of transport infrastructures, shifts in manufacturing, new economic activities such as high technology, logistical management, and an overall decline in transport costs, cost minimization is no longer a substantial consideration in the locational choice.
-However, transport costs cannot be easily dismissed and must be considered in a broader context where the quality and reliability of transport is of growing importance.
+However, transport costs cannot be easily dismissed and must be considered in a broader context where the quality and reliability of transport are of growing importance.
 It has been demonstrated that travel time, instead of distance, is the determining factor behind commuting ranges.
 For freight distribution, while cost factors are significant, there is a growing importance of the concept of reliability.

 - Agglomeration economies.
-Refer to the benefits of having activities locate (cluster) next to another, such as the use of common infrastructures and services.
+Refer to the benefits of having activities locate (cluster) next to one another, such as the use of common infrastructures and services.
 Clustering continues to be a powerful force in location as the reduction in transport costs favored the agglomeration of retail, manufacturing, and distribution activities at specific locations.
 For instance, shopping malls are based on agglomeration economies, offering customers a wide variety of goods and services in a single location.
 Distribution activities, even unrelated, also have a tendency to cluster in logistics zones where they benefit from common infrastructures and access to markets.
 The development of special economic zones, many export-oriented, also benefit from the clustering effect.

 - Co-location.
-An agglomeration economy which is specific to transport terminals and concerns the benefits derived for activity from being located directly adjacent to a terminal facility.
-Globalization has underlined the growing importance of transport terminals and of the principle of co-location, which is a particular form of an economy of agglomeration.
+An agglomeration economy is specific to transport terminals and concerns the benefits derived from activities being located directly adjacent to a terminal facility.
+Globalization has underlined the growing importance of transport terminals and the principle of co-location, which is a particular form of an economy of agglomeration.
 The main benefit concerns complete and privileged access to the transport capacity and connectivity of the terminal.
 Any level of separation between the activity and the terminal significantly reduces or even negates the advantages of co-location.
 It could involve an individual activity or a cluster of activities where agglomeration economies can be added to the benefits of co-location.
 Hotels located adjacent to airports or rail stations are set on the co-location principle since they derive their business almost exclusively from the terminal’s passenger activities.
-The distribution centers of parcels companies are commonly located directly adjacent to runways so that their air freight services can be tightly synchronized with the consolidation and deconsolidation of air parcels.
-For intermodal rail terminals, inland ports facilities are built over the principle of co-location.
+The distribution centers of parcel companies are commonly located directly adjacent to runways so that their air freight services can be tightly synchronized with the consolidation and deconsolidation of air parcels.
+For intermodal rail terminals, inland port facilities are built over the principle of co-location.

 - Economies of density.
 Somewhat related to economies of agglomeration but focus on spatial coverage and proximity.
 A core issue concerns the benefits derived from market density so that the same customer base can be reached (or serviced) with shorter distances and thus with fewer facilities.
 For instance, if the customer density is sufficient, a retailer can achieve several types of cost savings by locating its stores in proximity to one another.
 Such a structure reduces logistics and delivery costs by sharing a distribution center.
 Other advantages may include the possibility of relocating part of the workforce between nearby facilities and having shared advertising.
 In such a circumstance, the locational strategies are based on proximity to existing facilities, even if this implies the selection of sub-optimal locations.